A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: User Study

 \subsection{Experimental Results}

 We show the success rate, completion time of successful handovers, and survey scores in Fig. \ref{fig:userstudy}.
-Specifically, Condition \textbf{A}, which adopted the proposed virtual model control interaction layer and incorporated the proposed augmented reality, led to a high success rate (98\%) and the lowest completion time ($M = 4.9$s), which was close to the reported translation approach (see Table \ref{tab:experimentI}).
+Specifically, Condition \textbf{A}, which adopted the proposed virtual model control interaction layer and augmented reality approach, led to a high success rate (98\%) and the lowest completion time ($M = 4.9$s), which was close to the reported translation approach (see Table \ref{tab:experimentI}).
 This indicates the effectiveness of deploying the proposed method for new users.

 Overall, all four conditions (\textbf{A}--\textbf{D}) delivered high success rates with reasonable completion times.
 Nonetheless, conditions utilizing augmented reality visuals (\textbf{A} and \textbf{C}) resulted in higher usability and lower task load, with the authoritative robot (\textbf{A}) providing better results than the cooperative robot (\textbf{C}).
 Moreover, FSS scores indicated inconsistency of augmented reality impact across the two robot profiles.
 With the authoritative robot, participants were more engaged and experienced lower anxiety levels in the presence of augmented reality visuals, in contrast to the cooperative robot profile, leading to opposite observations.